benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P4.png)

 - P4 appears below a 'split by _relprop_' below a relationship.
-The relationship / path may be wrapped by an '↛' or an 'L'
+The relationship may be wrapped by an 'L'
 - P4 appears below a 'split by _{pt/at/st}/< ett >_' below a query-start / relationship / path /  quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛' or an 'L'

 - _relprop_ is a property of the relationship
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step - see Q223) or right of the '→' entity

-todo: P4 before a quantifier zzz

 _**Q226:** Any person and his horses - of the 3 horse colors with the smallest positive number of owners (same as Q224)_